-French photographer Jack Garofalo’s photos of an iconic New York neighborhood have been making some impressive rounds on the Internet lately, catapulting viewers back to a time before it was a brunch destination; when those who lived there did so primarily because they couldn’t afford to move away.
+French photographer Jack Garofalo’s photos of an iconic New York neighborhood have been making some impressive rounds on the Internet lately, catapulting viewers back to a time before Harlem was a brunch destination.

-Despite the grim description, business as usual went on for those who stayed; beauty parlors were often full, families grew, and cultural vitality was being renewed.
-Around the country, the decade of the 60s saw the popularity of Motown music, fashion, and a boom in visual arts media, and Harlem –despite its economic status- became a site of a number of these trends.
+Despite the grim description, business as usual went on for those who stayed: beauty parlors were often full, families grew, and cultural vitality was being renewed.
+Around the country, the decade of the 60s saw the popularity of Motown music, fashion, and a boom in visual arts media.

-Thought President Lyndon Johnson’s Model Cities anti-poverty program came to Harlem and dropped $100 million into improvements, job training, and education, the area seemed to make no visible progress.
+Though President Lyndon Johnson’s Model Cities anti-poverty program spent $100 million into improvements, job training, and education, the area seemed to make no visible progress.

 That is, until 1987 – when the city installed new water mains, curbs, sidewalks, and even planted some trees.
-National chain stores opened in what used to be some of the worst neighborhoods, and over the next few years, people began moving back.
-After years of decline Harlem finally found its way back, but these photos prove that even through the worst of times, Harlem at its core was always about the resilience of its people.
+National chain stores opened in what used to be seen as one of the worst neighborhoods, and over proceeding decades, people began moving back.
+After years of decline Harlem finally found its way back, but these photos prove that even through the worst of times, Harlem at its core was always about the resilience of its people: